sumitgiri87/Phising-Simulation-Microsoft/README.md

-# Phishing Simulation Email Example
+# Phishing Email Simulation Training

-This is a sample phishing email designed for educational and training purposes.
-It simulates a security alert from Mastercard, urging the recipient to reset their password due to suspicious login activity.
-This is intended to help users learn how to recognize phishing attempts.
+This repository is part of the Microsoft Virtual Internship on Forage, focusing on creating a phishing email training and awareness program.
+The context behind this project is that a previous phishing email simulation was not successful because the email did not look legitimate enough to effectively raise awareness.

+**Context:**
+The task at hand is to craft a phishing email simulation designed to raise awareness about one of the most common threats organizations face today: phishing attacks.

+In Task 1, we are crafting a more convincing phishing email that could be used in training exercises to help individuals recognize phishing attempts and understand how to protect themselves from falling victim to such attacks.

 ---